Lewis Lehrman: Conservative causes

-Political columnists Evans and Novak reported that Ronald Reagan considered naming him US Secretary of the Treasury before selecting Donald T. Regan.
-In his memoirs, Regan wrote that he was urged to "placate my critics by appointing Lewis Lehrman, a prominent New York conservative, as Deputy Secretary of the Treasury."
+Political columnists Evans and Novak reported that Ronald Reagan considered naming Lehrman U.S. Secretary of the Treasury before selecting Donald T. Regan.
+In his memoirs, Regan wrote that he was urged to "placate my critics by appointing Lewis Lehrman, a prominent New York conservative, as Deputy Secretary of the Treasury".
 Regan did not want to do so, however, writing: "Although Lehrman was a capable, even a brilliant, man, I declined.
 I knew that he and I would clash because he would not be content to take a backseat.
 I wanted an administrator, not a person with policy objectives of his own."
 Lehrman was also considered for the post of Treasury Undersecretary for Monetary Affairs.
 Secretary Regan preferred monetarist Beryl Wayne Sprinkel.
 Unlike Sprinkel, Lehrman was critical of the floating exchange rate policies of Milton Friedman, the leading academic monetarist.
-Treasury Secretary Regan said he sought "the best monetarist I can get."
+Treasury Secretary Regan said he sought "the best monetarist I can get".

 Lehrman wrote several memos for President-elect Reagan on monetary and fiscal policy, including "The Struggle for Financial Order at the Onset of the Reagan Presidency", and one co-authored by Congressmen David Stockman and Jack Kemp, "Avoiding a GOP Economic Dunkirk".
 Conservative columnists Rowland Evans and Robert Novak wrote that, "Stockman was deeply impressed by Lehrman's arguments and used them as the inspiration for his own more specific paper."
 Writing of the Lehrman memos, New York Times columnist Leonard Silk warned that if Lehrman was named to a Reagan Administration post, "this will point the direction in which the Reagan administration economic policy is moving.
 But it is not yet there and there is strong opposition among more traditional conservatives."
 With bank interest rates over 20 percent and annualized inflation rates approaching 15 percent, the economic emergency which Lehrman had first proposed and which had been subsequently endorsed by Stockman and Kemp was ultimately rejected.

-In 1985, the organization was run for a short time by future lobbyist and convict Jack Abramoff.
+In 1985, Citizens for America was run for a short time by future lobbyist and convict Jack Abramoff.
 Abramoff was later fired for mismanaging the organization's funds.
 During that year, Citizens for America sponsored a meeting in Angola between Angolan, Nicaraguan, Afghan, and Laotian anti-communist rebels.
 Lehrman personally attended the event, called the Democratic International.
-Lehrman stepped down from Citizens for America in September 1986 and was succeeded by Gerald P. Carmen, former ambassador to Switzerland.
+Lehrman stepped down from Citizens for America in September 1986 and was succeeded by Gerald P. Carmen, a U.S. former ambassador to Switzerland.